netarchivesuite/webdanica/workflow_install.md

 This will download a zipfile of the 1.X branch from github and unpack it in the folder 1.X-DD-MM-YYYY/webdanica-1.X Where DD-MM-YY represents the current date.

-Now copy the automatic-workflow folder to the the WORKFLOW_USER_HOME (e.g. /home/test), and change the owner of the files to the user running the automatic workflow.
+Now copy the workflow-template folder to $WORKFLOW_USER_HOME/automatic-workflow (e.g. /home/test), and change the owner of the files to the user running the automatic workflow.
+We have this template, because you can also use the same template-folder to install a manual workflo w.

 Correct the automatic-workflow/setenv.sh to match the wanted setup.